MattB17/SystemsProgramming/Linux/commands.md

 * `fdisk` - partition table manipulator
 * `fg` - place a job in the foreground
 * `file` - determine file type
+* `find` - search for files in a directory hierarchy
 * `fsck` - check and repair a filesystem
 * `ftp` - Internet file transfer program
 * `genisoimage` - create an ISO 9660 image file